webstylestory/figolia/README.md

 before using this server efficiently.

-To allow `algolia` user to write in your Firebase `algolia` path, add the following in your Firebase instance security rules :
+To allow `algolia` user to write in your Firebase `algolia` path, add the following in your Firebase instance security rules:

     // Let figolia daemon keep track of what is in sync "algolia": {